lukeboustridge-prog/Worldskills/README.md

 pnpm prisma:migrate
 ```

-When deploying to Vercel, use `pnpm prisma:deploy` in a build hook so migrations run in production.
+When deploying to Vercel, the default build script automatically runs `prisma migrate deploy` after generating the client, so your production database stays in sync with the schema.

 ### 4. (Optional) Seed sample data